Border procedure (border and transit zones)

 Similar to ordinary asylum procedures, the airport procedure foresees that applicants are assigned a legal representative since the beginning of the procedure for free, unless the asylum applicant explicitly renounces it.

-Upon registration of the asylum application, the SEM informs the legal representation, which will contact the applicant within two days to conduct a first counselling interview.[16]
-In practice, and due to work overload, the legal representation often prepares the applicant on the day of the hearing.
-However, two Caritas telephone numbers are given to applicants on arrival, one to send in their evidence, and the other to ask questions or contact their legal representation.[17]
+Upon registration of the asylum application, the SEM informs the legal representation, which will contact the applicant within two days to conduct a first counselling interview.[20]
+The number of the council is given to the asylum seeker (AS).
+In addition, there is a poster with the contact details of the Council (telephone number, e-mail address) in front of the accommodation centres.
+Upon arrival, a 30-minute meeting is arranged with the legal representative to establish initial contact.
+From there, personal meetings are scheduled with the legal representative for the following reasons: preparation for the hearing, the hearing itself, the announcement of the draft decision, etc.[21] In practice, and due to heavy workloads, the legal representation often prepares the applicant on the day of the hearing.
+However, two Caritas telephone numbers are given to applicants on arrival, one to send in their evidence, and the other to ask questions or contact their legal representation.[22]
 The legal representative will also attend the interviews carried out in the context of the airport procedure and meet the applicants in advance to prepare them for the interview.
 There is no main difference regarding legal assistance in the regular procedure and the airport procedure (see section on Regular Procedure: Legal Assistance).
-According to a legal representative working in Geneva, the fact that sometimes the two interviews (summary and on the grounds for asylum) are conducted on the same day makes it difficult to prepare their clients.
+According to a legal representative working in Geneva, the fact that the two interviews (summary and on the grounds for asylum) are conducted on the same day makes it difficult to prepare their clients.
 The fast pace of the airport procedure also poses some challenges to the provider of legal representation at the organisational level.

 Caritas Switzerland is responsible for the legal representation at Geneva airport.
-Differently from the situation in federal asylum centres, there is no fix or regular presence of these organisations at the airport but they punctually go to the airport for interviews or meetings with the asylum seekers.
 The organisation providing legal assistance has their own offices situated in the detention centre.
 Differently from the ordinary procedure, the legal representative will also take on the task of legal counsellors.
 According to Caritas, asylum applicants in Geneva have access to their legal representation through the phone.
 The legal representatives are also able to talk to their clients on the phone when needed and the private company running the centre, ORS, facilitates the contact.

 [1] Article 21(1) AsylA.